amageed/blog/src/documents/blog/productivity-tip-delimiting-multiple-lines-with-your-ide.html.md

 ### Column mode selection

-The typical selection mode is known as _continuous stream selection_, which is the default selection via the mouse or is performed by using the Shift **+ arrow** keys.
+The typical selection mode is known as _continuous stream selection_, which is the default selection via the mouse or is performed by using the <kbd>Shift</kbd> **+ arrow** keys.
 The other mode is **column mode**, or **box mode**.
 It lets you select text in columns with a rectangular portion for vertical editing.
 Once the columns are selected you have the option of inserting, deleting, copying, or pasting text.
 It's also possible to overwrite text (i.e., overstrike) by hitting the Insert key and typing new text.

 <p class="text-center">
     ![Stream and Column selection modes](/images/StreamAndColumnSelectionModes.png)